 To begin with, each time you make a payment on your home, you gain equity and come closer to full ownership as you pay off the loan.
 That’s something you don’t get with a landlord.

 Since the property is yours, you also see the benefits of any gains in value due to market conditions as well as any renovations you’ve made.

 Not only do you gain ownership, but your house is an investment.
 You can take cash out for things like renovations or to boost a retirement or college fund.
 The more equity you have, the more you can turn into cash.

 Beyond the financial stuff, you can simply do a lot more with your own house over a rental.
 Whether you want to paint the bedroom a nice shade of lavender or yellow with polka dots, it’s really up to you.
 If you want to remodel a bedroom into a tricked-out man cave, you can go for it.
 The world is your oyster.

 If you’re in the market, rates are still low.
 It remains a great time to buy.
-If you’d like to get started online, you can get your preapproval in as few as eight minutes through Rocket Mortgage® by Quicken Loans.
+If you’d like to get started online, you can get your preapproval through Rocket Mortgage® by Quicken Loans.
 If you have any questions, we’ll be happy to answer them in the comments below.